Ventilating Heated Indoor Pools & Spas

-Should mechanical means be used to introduce air volume into an area it must be done without causing flow paths.
+Should mechanical means be used to introduce air volume into an area it should be done without establishing flow paths.

 The introduction of air to the area must be in a manner as to pressurize the area with the roof ventilator(s) providing relief.( similar to inflating the tyre of your car).

-You do not want a direct line established from in to out Ingress must be slow and positive, egress must be laminar.
-A pulsing mode may be used as opposed to continuous ow
+You do not want a direct line established from in to out ingress must be slow and positive, egress must be laminar.
+A pulsing mode is more effective than a continuous flow.